pytest-dev/pytest-splinter/README.rst

 ::

-    py.test tests/functional --splinter-make-screenshot-on-failure=false
+    pytest tests/functional --splinter-make-screenshot-on-failure=false

-In case taking a screenshot fails, a pytest warning will be issued, which can be viewed using the `-rw` argument for `py.test`.
+In case taking a screenshot fails, a pytest warning will be issued, which can be viewed using the `-rw` argument for `pytest`.

 Python3 support